3 Mammogram Myths – Debunked

 Mammograms are recommended even if you don’t have a family history of breast cancer.
 Nearly 75 percent of women who develop breast cancer have no family history of the disease.

 Further, breast cancer is the most common cancer in women.
-It is the second most common cause of cancer death and is the leading cause of death in premenopausal women.
 One in eight women will develop breast cancer in their lifetime.

 You cannot rely solely on monthly breast self-exams.
 These monthly exams should be in addition to annual screening mammograms.